 I don’t know about you, but I’m intrigued.

 The bottom line with this one?
-Consequence of Sound puts out a ridiculous, super-sized, borderline heroic amount of content, and most of it is exceptionally well-researched and entertaining.
+Consequence puts out a ridiculous, super-sized, borderline heroic amount of content, and most of it is exceptionally well-researched and entertaining.

 “Stereogum is a daily Internet publication that focuses on music news, reviews, interviews, and irreverent commentary.”